andrewsanc/andrewsanc/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on my React Apps
-- 🌱 I’m currently learning Full-Stack development
+- 🌱 I’m currently learning NextJS and BE development
-- 💬 Ask me about React
 - 📫 How to reach me: druu831@gmail.com
 - ⚡ Fun fact: I have a Mini-Bull Terrier 🐶